mateus-vianna/Jala-Backend-Bootcamp-2022/readme.md

 ## To do

-1. Create Stock controller with all crud methods
+1. Create Stock controller with all CRUD methods

 2. Create Stock model